 During the second week of the flowering stage, you can now see its first white pistils that grow in your cannabis plants.
 These white pistils will develop in different locations where the big fan-like foliage meets the lead stem.
-These excellent hairs will soon become the buds.
-However, if your plants are male, it cannot grow any hairs but, instead, grow into small-sized pollen sacs.
+These excellent hairs will soon become buds.
+However, if your plants are male, they cannot grow any hairs but, instead, grow into small-sized pollen sacs.

 You may grow regular and non-feminized plants that you do not know the gender of.
-This is the time that you can sex your plants in order to isolate the female plants from the male.
+This is the time that you can sex your plants to isolate the female plants from the male.
 The male plant cannot grow buds, but it still pollinates your males that make it grow seed.
 This part is something that you may not want to occur.

 3) Third Week